mdsantia/ScheduleSwift307/README.md

 # Goal
-Create a Web IDE that can save, type check, compile, and run Java files
+Create a Web IDE that can save, type check, compile, and run Java files.

+## Mision
+A user friendly and efficient Java IDE for document edition and management.
+Most Web IDE do not support command line arguments and we which to build a simple and efficient compiler that does.

+## Vision
+We envision a VSCode like web IDE which would be more efficient than usual API calls made in Web Java compilers.

 # Background
 Existing code worked on independently to create a ARM file from a Java file in a limited simple language was ran through the personal terminal.
 The ARM .s file was then compiled in a Raspberry Pi virtual machine.